ngu25/ngu25.github.io/_posts/2022-01-03-my-daily-journey-blog3.markdown

 ---

+<p><i>17th May 2022</i></p>

+<p> Quick fixes are common all aroud.
+Focusing on a short term, quick bucks plan is common all around.
+Its nothing to be a problem, but its just not scalable or compunding most of the time.
+While thinking of long term and planning something, people hardly trust themsleves and and no one aroud cases as there is no fruit.
+One who stays in this ballpark for a while, generates and builds self trust and keeps straight on it is likey to reap compounded benefits after a while.
+At this time, the same people around will think that the bro is lucky and got into a overnight success....
+Having self trust and belief in what youre planning and doing is seemingly the key and keep on it, just keep on it.</p>

+<p>Its common to see someone judge you based on one occurence sometime and even though you're not that now, you've left that impression on other side.
+What to do?
+The best I do is ignore to be on that side and if things come closeby, I just tell them -- that's not how it is now and have come long way away.</p>

+<p>Some people are irritating.
+Moreover there's a correction -- you're irritating to them likely.
+Or you're so ill minded to think its irritating.
+Its all on what you think and how you semm to be.
+Ok, coming back -- if someone is irritating, see why is it.
+Some people just keep complaining, keep asking  you for help which is 'googleable', keep bothering you with silly reasons and what not!
+Think why?
+Ask why?
+Act on it than staying silent.</p>

+<p>Complaining is not the solution.
+Morons keep doing it,....but see, try to find why is it?
+Give a second to think of solution, roadmap or what pointers could be brrought to bypass it, slash over it or convince and workaround to bring up a solution.
+As famously told "Stich in time saves nine".</p>

+<p>If you're into something and feel its dry -- be it a online meeting, chat with friends, a planning or sort, then it is definitely dry for you.
+Try to add value to it if you think so and the critical thing is to follow up.
+Follow up after talks, after action point discussion, after reading, after project planning or after just a casual chat.
+This will get things reinforced just like you need to cure the concrete after poring it to build buildings to stay rough and tough.</p>

+<p>dont drop thing quick, take time to decide, if you say no, its no</p>

+<p>environment is important, surroundings influence. cities kids exposure</p>

+---

+<p><i>15th May 2022</i></p>

+<p>Its been quite sometime now since I wrote here.
+Around 3 weeks, I was nowhere ON.
+Was into learing embedded systems, BMS stuff and semester exams coming up.
+Not busy, but this was just out of priority.
+Wasn't getting that spark to write something here and I was trying to slip myself off from this to avoid procrastinating that I haven't written anything here.
+Trying to get a hang of it as a habit, but not forcefully.
+But now -- here we go,....</p>

+<p>Sometimes I get this burst of interest or thirst for doing something.
+One of them is reading about peoples thoughts, experiences, writing down information.
+This may be after I watch a YouTube video(like today I saw children's science fair event -- aboslutely staggered to see what they are doing), a movie rarely or a book!
+It makes me pause, think what's going on, what I can do and so on,....</p>

+---

+<p>Bro!
+Why are there so many content creators out there :: Its absolutely staggering to see people making podcasts, interviews and all spend good old time watching it and doing nothing(majority).
+Who is building products?
+Who is bringing services?
+I am sure one who does and have plans doesn't really watch a lot of these.
+Its like a ferrari story -- they don't adverise as people who can afford it aren't infornt of TV all the time!
+It just feels good to watch these and comment as 'Inspirational'.
+The one who creates content makes some quick bucks with no brainy thing going around.
+Just get something, synthesize and broadcast - a labour job.</p>

+---

+<p><i>14th May 2022</i></p>

+<p>Came across a LinkedIn post and someone was saying that Indian software engineers and vast spread and prime movers in US industry bit there is 0 Indian software procuct(as of now).
+Why?
+Its really thinkstriking!
+A large part of comment section conplained that education  system is wrecked(good old joke) and one comment which nearly made sense is that we people look at 'low hanging fruit' meaing a quick short term plan/idea to be happy(mostly to earn).
+It maybe because of mindset from past, our environment and culture.
+We are strictly and throughly made to have a hierarchy in a system.
+Respect older people(ofcourse do), don't go against them, don't give counter talks to them, follow what they day and so on.
+We like to be ruled.
+Ancestoral mentality was same, we were ruled by Britishher's for a long time and now still feel good to be in that mindset(a large herd of us).
+Makes sense, but what can we do?
+Its definitely changing.</p>

+---

 <p><i>22nd April 2022</i></p>

 <p>I can 100% trust the person who tells about or shows own mistake, suffering and gives pointers to improve.
 99% of things we see daily are just good moments of one's day or just portraited as good moment of one's day.
 Social media is the ++ among them.
 Just a few dope shots, a few more, ah,...come on, only a few more.</p>